bellrose-hoa/website/content/FAQs/buying.md

 ## How do we initiate the transfer?

 Use the [contact information on the main page](/) to contact us.
 Typically this is done by the title company.

+## What are the HOA rules?

+When you buy a home in a HOA you agree to abide by the rules of that community.
+Those rules are spelled out in the [CCNR's](/files/CCNRs.pdf).

+## Can I run a business like a day care from my home?

+In short no according to Article VI, Section 6.1 of the [CCNR's](/files/CCNRs.pdf).